Red Mile: Police presence

 The city began closing off 17th Avenue S.W. to all vehicle traffic and enforcing strict parking laws from 15:30 to 00:00 every game day.
 The police presence included scores of police officers involved in keeping everything under control through patrols down the street, standing in lines along the street, forming circles of officers in intersections, officers on bicycles, a number of police cars, and the police helicopter, HAWC1.

 Despite the police presence, there were very few incidents involving police.
 For example, someone witnessed a drunken fan carrying open alcohol get pushed into a group of police officers, however the police officers simply confiscated the alcohol and then sent the person on their way.
-The attitude of the police officers seems to discourage people from committing violent acts.
+The attitude of the police officers seemed to discourage people from committing violent acts.

 2006 controversy

 Complaints about the noise and traffic tie-ups by some area businesses and residents led to the Calgary Police proposing to severely limit or shut down the Red Mile entirely for the 2006 playoffs.
 Police announced a zero-tolerance policy on jaywalking, public drunkenness and public nudity.

 The policy was first enforced during a regular season game against the Mighty Ducks of Anaheim as dozens of officers patrolled the area between the Saddledome and 17th Avenue S.W. handing out nearly 500 tickets during their crackdown.
 Police justified the crackdown arguing that while there was a notable lack of violence in 2004, the potential remains high in such situations.
 The time and cost to police during was also a concern.
 As many as 300 officers patrolled the Red Mile, including the police helicopter, at a cost of over $1 million.
 The reason for the police presence was that the game was seen as a preview of the opening round of the 2006 Stanley Cup playoffs which featured Anaheim vs Calgary.
 The game was the final game of the regular season for both teams.

 Despite their attempts, police were unable to stop fans from overwhelming the street following the Flames 2–1 overtime victory in the first game of the 2006 playoffs, as over 10,000 fans packed the Red Mile.
 No major incidents were reported.
 However, following the Flames' game five victory, police reported that some of the estimated 18,000 fans on the mile were lighting firecrackers in the crowd, and had thrown bottles at officers.
 One officer suffered a cut, and 12 people were arrested for various offenses.